-A projectile which is seated only part way down the barrel sets up a highly dangerous condition which may cause a burst barrel and injury AND/OR DEATH to the shooter or bystanders and damage to property.
+A projectile which is seated only part way down the barrel sets up a highly dangerous condition WHICH MAY CAUSE A BURST BARREL AND INJURY AND/OR DEATH TO THE SHOOTER OR BYSTANDER AND DAMAGE TO PROPERTY.
 The projectile must be seated firmly against the powder charge.
 If the ball or bullet is not seated against the powder charge the firearm must be disassembled and the charge removed (see section on "Pulling a Charge").
 Never fire a muzzleloading firearm unless the projectile is firmly seated on the powder charge.

-The use of Thompson/Center's Natural Lube 1000 Plus Bore Butter, a non petroleum based lubricant will eliminate most of this build up of black powder fouling, and the cleaning and accuracy problems associated with it.
+The use of Thompson/Center's Natural Lube 1000 Bore Butter, a non petroleum based lubricant will eliminate most of this build up of black powder fouling, and the cleaning and accuracy problems associated with it.

 Actually the user of a Black Powder rifle or pistol has two types of cleaning with which to contend.
 One is total or complete cleaning which is done after shooting for the day and before the rifle or pistol is put away.
 (This must be done after using either Pyrodex or Black Powder.)
 The other is a simple "wiping out" of the bore which is done between shots to clear away fouling and to ease loading (this is essential with Black Powder).
 This is referred to as "field cleaning".